chloealbright/DevHiveMind/Library/Frontend/React/React High Level.md

 Additionally, React's unidirectional data flow, JSX for HTML-like syntax in JavaScript, and a thriving ecosystem with tools like React Router and Redux contribute to its popularity.
 For project setup, consider using create-react-app for streamlined configurations.

 Explore [React Docs](https://reactjs.org/docs/getting-started.html) and [create-react-app documentation](https://create-react-app.dev/docs/available-scripts/) for comprehensive details.

+React is [[Common Declarative Algorithms |declarative]], meaning you describe what you want the UI to look like, and React takes care of updating the DOM to match that description.
+This helps in writing more readable and maintainable code since you focus on the "what" rather than the "how."

+Additionally, React promotes the idea of having **no side effects** in components.
+This means that the components don't directly modify the state or interact with the DOM outside of their render function.
+This leads to a more predictable and easier-to-understand codebase, as changes in one part of the application are less likely to unintentionally affect other parts.